• Home

 Myth #4: It only affects adults

-Family history is one of the biggest risk factors for psoriasis, but it can develop in anyone at any time.
+Family history is one of the biggest risk factors for psoriasis symptoms, but it can develop in anyone at any time.
 The condition typically develops between the ages of 15 and 25, but psoriatic arthritis tends to manifest a little later, between the ages of 30 and 50.
-Only 10 to 15 percent of cases develop before age 10 and psoriasis is considered rare in infants.
+Only 10 to 15 percent of cases develop before age 10, and psoriasis is considered rare in infants.

 Myth #5: It can be cured

-Dermatologists will often recommend topical anti-inflammatories and hydrating creams made with corticosteroids or retinoids.
-Light therapy may be prescribed for moderate to severe psoriasis and oral or injected medications can be used when other treatments fail.
+Dermatologists often recommend topical anti-inflammatories and hydrating creams made with corticosteroids or retinoids.
+Light therapy may be prescribed for moderate to severe psoriasis, and oral or injected medications can be used when other treatments fail.

 Though psoriasis affects over 2 percent of the American population, it is poorly understood even by some who suffer from it.
 The stigma surrounding psoriasis is a symptom of that misunderstanding.

-Find relief from psoriasis inflammed skin, on Amazon, here.
+Find relief from psoriasis-inflamed skin with OTC treatments on Amazon, here.

 Have you or someone you know experienced this skin condition?
 Do you have any tips or insights on how to deal with it?
 Please leave a comment below.